sattellite/svg-to-pwa-icons/README.md

 ## Installation

-Download the latest version from [releases page] (/sattellite/svg-to-pwa-icons/releases).
+Download the latest version from [releases page](https://github.com/sattellite/svg-to-pwa-icons/releases).

 Or install it manually.
 Project written in [Golang](https://go.dev/) and you need install it first.
 Then you can install app with command: